DanNBullock/app-track_aLIC/README.md

 - 1. Ensure that all requisite files & functions are accessible on these paths.
 For requisite files (e.g. input data) in particular, this may mean storing these in a subdirectory of the directory from which the "main" bash script (e.g. where the singularity call is executed).
 - 2. [Manual specification of additional bindpaths using the --bind option](https://sylabs.io/guides/3.1/user-guide/bind_paths_and_mounts.html#user-defined-bind-paths)

-### Local usage via python
+### Local usage via
-With the appropriate modules installed in your local python environment it is also possible to run this code.
+With the appropriate modules installed in your local os and python environment it is also possible to run this code.
 Ensure that the required modules (see below) are installed, that the config.json file is pointing to the correct files, and you should be ready to go.

 #### Required packages / modules
 (list the packages and modules required for the execution of this code)